 .mpkx file).
 This capability has been included to support workflows in earlier versions of ArcGIS Runtime.
 If you are starting a new project and require offline data, see Offline maps, scenes, and data for more information about implementing offline workflows with ArcGIS Runtime.

-Local Server is an optional component of ArcGIS Runtime SDK for .NET.
+Local Server is an optional component of ArcGIS Maps SDK for .NET.
 It is an additional download available only for Windows (64-bit).
 To develop with Local Server you must install the ArcGIS Runtime Local Server SDK and add the

 Esri.ArcGISRuntime.Local NuGet package to your WPF or WinUI application project.
 To deploy your application with Local Server capabilities you must configure the ArcGIS Runtime Local Server manifest file which is automatically generated in your application project folder.